How Likable are You?

 Start By Doing the Easy Things

 If you want to create a more likable personality, here is the key: you must be INTENTIONAL about doing the little things that will make you a more likable person.
-Let me offer you the same challenge I once made to my son when was he was sixteen.
+Let me offer you the same challenge I once made to my son when he was 16.

 Jake worked at a local grocery store where he normally just focused on doing his job.
 One day, at the beginning of his work week, I challenged Jake to go out of his way to be friendly.
-The first day he went out of his way to be friendly to two customers.
-On the second day, ten customers, the third day thirty-four customers and the fourth day fifty-four customers.
+On the first day, he went out of his way to be friendly to two customers.
+On the second day, ten customers; on the third day, 34 customers; and on the fourth day, 54 customers.
 Get the picture?

 Will you accept my challenge?
 Will you focus on becoming a more likable person?